opendevstack/opendevstack.github.io/doc/overview.md

 # Ready to develop?

 ## Result after quickstarted
 Now you got the [boilerplate](https://github.com/opendevstack/ods-project-quickstarters/tree/master/boilerplates) of the picked quickstarter in your BitBucket project in its own repository, which the [provisioning app](https://github.com/opendevstack/ods-provisioning-app/) created.
 Also, CI/CD is already working - you can verify this as the boilerplate application runs in the `<project-KEY>-test` project.
-This was deployed through a Jenkins pipeline which is triggered via webhooks from BitBucket.
+This was deployed through a [Jenkins pipeline](https://github.com/opendevstack/ods-jenkins-shared-library), which is triggered via [webhooks](https://github.com/opendevstack/ods-core/tree/master/jenkins/webhook-proxy) from BitBucket.

 ## Checking in my app code
-Create a branch in the repository - once pushed this will deploy your application to the `<project-KEY>-dev` project.
+Create a branch in the newly created repository - once pushed this will deploy your application to the `<project-KEY>-dev` project.
 After merging your branch to `master`, the update is avilable in the `<project-KEY>-test` project.

 The branch-to-environment mapping is defined in the `Jenkinsfile`, used by the [jenkins shared library](https://github.com/opendevstack/ods-jenkins-shared-library), and can be tailored to your needs.